OpenLiberty/open-liberty-operator/deploy/dashboards/logging/README.md

 If you are using AppNav, please use the dashboards under the /AppNav directory.

+If you are using RHOCP 4.2-4.6, please use the dashboards under the /RHOCP_4.2-4.6 directory.

+If you are using RHOCP 4.7+, please use the dashboards under the /RHOCP_4.7+ directory.

 ## open-liberty-kibana\<version\>-traffic

 Prior to Open Liberty 20.0.0.8, access logs that were included in the JSON logs used a fixed set of fields.
 Open Liberty 20.0.0.8 adds the option for you to use the fields specified in the `accessLogging` `logFormat` attribute in the JSON logs.